-7. LEFT/RIGHT MAIN OUTPUTS: XLR & 1/4"
+7. Left/Right Main Outs: XLR & 1/4"

-The male XLR connectors provide a balanced line-level signal that represents the end of the mixer chain, where your fully mixed stereo signal enters the real world.
+The male XLR connectors provide a balanced line-level signal that represents the end of the mixer chain, where the fully mixed stereo signal enters the real world.
 Connect these to the left or right inputs of your main power amplifiers, powered speakers, or serial effects processor (like a graphic equalizer or compressor/limiter).
 The XLR outputs are 6 dB hotter than the TRS outputs.